superbeppe98/develop-and-deploy-windows-applications-on-google-cloud/README.md

 <br>

 ## Course Overview
-- Get to know the basics of Google Cloud and how to create Windows virtual machines
-- You'll learn about the scope and structure of Google Cloud, options for Windows deployment on Google Cloud and Google Cloud interfaces

-- Learning Objectives
-    - Understand the services in Google Cloud
-    - Create Windows VMs in Google Cloud
+Learn to deploy and run Microsoft Windows® applications on Google Cloud.
+Through lectures and hands-on labs, learn how to configure and run Microsoft Windows and Microsoft SQL Server in Compute Engine.
+You will also learn how to develop and deploy ASP.NET applications and deploy them to Compute Engine, App Engine, and Google Kubernetes Engine
 <br>

 ## Grading Scheme